maduc7/Histopathology-Datasets/README.md

-# Histopathology Datasets
+# <p align=center>`Histopathology Datasets for Machine Learning`</p>
-Ressources of histopathology datasets
+# Ressources of histopathology datasets

+Please find in the table below some link and information about histopathology dataset that are publicly available.

 Dataset name | Organs | Staining | Link | Size | Data | Supervised | Task | WSI/Patch | Other (Magnification, Scanner) | year
 --- | --- | --- | --- |--- |--- |--- |--- |--- |--- |---